-The Canadian government has launched a consultation to review and potentially overhaul the Copyright Act framework for online services.
-Stakeholders include a very broad swath of industry players.
-These range from services that deal with digital content more passively: Internet Service Providers (ISPs), cloud services, web hosting and messaging; to those that deal with content more actively: social media and free streaming platforms; to those that operate in both camps, such as search engines.
+The Canadian government launched a consultation in April 2021 to review and potentially overhaul the Copyright Act framework for online services.
+Stakeholders include a broad swath of industry players.
+Services targeted range from more active platforms, such as social media and free streaming platforms; to more passive, such as ISPs, cloud storage and web hosting; to those that operate in both camps, such as search engines.

 The 2012 Copyright Modernization Act amendments were intended to address both “safe harbour” type protections for internet intermediaries, as well as remedies such as a made-in-Canada style “notice and notice” regime for the benefit of copyright owners.
 In the past decade, services and content available online have evolved and proliferated to a point where the government is now seeking to renew the overall framework, both to catch up with current technologies and business models, and to try to establish an adaptive regime that will better stand the test of time, as things inevitably continue to change.
 And it is doing so via amendments to the Copyright Act, the Broadcasting Act, and related statutes.